We receive a high volume of mail and phone calls so to better respond to your needs we ask that you please note the following:

 NEVER!!
 We save dogs, we do not euthanize; we take dogs OUT of shelters.
 Your dog remains in our program for however long it takes to find a permanent home.

-Photos with a border can be clicked on for more info.
+Photos with a border can sometimes be clicked on for more info.
+In some software, all photos have a border, but active links will usually be a different color when active and then clicked on.
 On the available dogs page, it means their bio is still accessible.
 Many pictures throughout the site, as on the successful placements and other pages also have borders which enables you to read that dog's special story.

 When we feel it's appropriate and surrendering owners are receptive to help and training in order to keep the dog they were considering re-homing, we provide such help so that the dog can remain in its' present home.
 Or, when it comes time to show their dog to a prospective adopter, sometimes a surrendering owner changes their mind and decides to withdraw their dog from our program, finding that they are unable to part with the dog afterall.